-See the list of available accessories for Capnostream below.
+See the list of available accessories for CapnostreamTM20p below.

-Oridion Part Number Accessory Use Paper (6 rolls) 010516 Paper fits Capnostream's integrated printer.
+Accessory Medtronic Part Number Use Paper (6 rolls) 010516 Paper fits CapnostreamTM20p integrated printer.
 Monitor is shipped with one paper roll and one spare paper roll.
-Refer to Replacing the Printer Paper Roll on page 115 for paper installation.
-Mounting Adaptor Plate 010713 Used for mounting Capnostream to GCX roll stands and other mounting assemblies.
-Refer (Vesa) to Mounting the Monitor on page 25 for
+Refer to Replacing the Printer Paper Roll on page 127 for paper installation.
+Mounting Adaptor Plate (VESATM) 010713 Used for mounting CapnostreamTM20p to GCX roll stands and other mounting assemblies.
+Refer to Mounting the Monitor on page 26 for mounting instructions.

-Table 2 - Capnostream Accessories
+Table 2 - CapnostreamTM20p Accessories

-Accessory Oridion Part Number Use mounting instructions.
-Quick Release Pole Clamp 011782 Clamp fits pole mount (pole diameter 0.75in [19mm] to 1.5in [38mm]) or rail mount (rail size 10mm [0.39in] x 25mm [0.98in]).
+Accessory Medtronic Part Number Use Quick Release Pole Clamp 011782 Clamp fits pole mount (pole diameter 0.75in [19mm] to 1.5in [38mm]) or rail mount (rail size 10mm [0.39in] x 25mm [0.98in]).
 With quick release mechanism.
 Mounting adapter plate is included.
-Roll Stand with Basket Not stocked by Oridion GCX model RS-0006-64D Roll Stand Kit 38" post with 5" Slide-in type mounting plate - including: 21" base, 4" casters, 10lb Counterweight, handle, and 6" basket.
+Roll Stand with Basket Not stocked by Medtronic GCX model RS-0006-64D Roll Stand Kit 38" post with 5" Slide-in type mounting plate - including: 21" base, 4" casters, 10lb Counterweight, handle, and 6" basket.
 Mounting plate is required to use Roll Stand.
 Mounting Adapter for Bernoulli Transmitter 011892 Used with a Bernoulli/Oxinet hospital system.
-Refer to Operation with Hospital Patient Data Systems on page 110.
-Battery Pack 016400 Refer to Installing the Battery Pack on page 22 for battery installation.
+Refer to Operation with Hospital Patient Data Systems on page 120.
+Battery Pack BP01000 Refer to Installing the Battery Pack on page 24 for battery installation.
 Nurse Call Cable 011149 Cable length 3.5 meters: Cable is supplied unterminated so it can be built to fit system.
-Refer to Nurse Call Operation on page 107 for set up instructions.
+Refer to Nurse Call Operation on page 117 for set up instructions.
+Digital/Analog (D/A) Cable PM20ACB Used for transfer of data from CapnostreamTM20p to an analog device such as a polysomnograph.
+Refer to Analog Data Output with Capnostream on page 112 for set up instructions.
 US Power Cord 014256 European Power Cord 014255